w4bo/AA2526-unibo-phddataplat/slides/03-metadata.md

 ![](img/phdslides_176.png)

-Knowledge representation
+#

 # Traversal Navigation

-* We define the graph traversal pattern as: "the ability to rapidly traverse structures to an arbitrary depth (e.g., tree structures, cyclic structures) and with an arbitrary path description (e.g. friends that work together, roads below a certain congestion threshold)"  [Marko Rodriguez]
+We define the graph traversal pattern as: "the ability to rapidly traverse structures to an arbitrary depth (e.g., tree structures, cyclic structures) and with an arbitrary path description (e.g. friends that work together, roads below a certain congestion threshold)"  [Marko Rodriguez]

-* Totally opposite to set theory (on which relational databases are based on)
+Totally opposite to set theory (on which relational databases are based on)

   * Sets of elements are operated by means of the relational algebra
 #